telekom/psikeds/doc/HowtoDeployPsikedsOnTomcatUbuntu.md

 DEPLOYING ON TOMCAT AND UBUNTU
 ------------------------------

-For deploying the war-files of the psiKeds-resolulion-engine and the psiKeds-query-agent on the applications server Tomcat in an Ubuntu 12.04 do the following steps:
+For deploying the war-files of the psiKeds-resolution-engine and the psiKeds-query-agent on the applications server Tomcat in an Ubuntu 12.04 do the following steps:

+- install openjdk

+- install maven3

 - install the packages tomcat7-user, tomcat7, libapache2-mod-jk, tomcat7-admin